There is an option now on your profile page

 - Cowboy Bebop at His Computer: Invoked.
 The boulder that chases Gumball and Misami is refered to as "Indiana Jones."
 And he (that's right, he) is treated as an actual living character, right down to talking when he falls into a pit.

 - Crack Pairing: Invoked with Darwin and Penny.
 They somehow even got engaged in the first chapter, much to Gumball's dismay.

 - Decoy Protagonist: Gumball may be the first true example of this since Alucard from Hecksing, dying off in the second chapter and showing that even as the titular character you're not safe.

 - Excuse Plot: This entire thing starts out because some random group (that includes Satan for some reason) couldn't find a better way to repair a ladder.

 - Evil Costume Switch: Carrie, dressing up as a Knight of Time from Homestuck shortly after her revival.

-- Those mysterious shiverburn figures from Super Mario Galaxy 2 show up randomly in the Forest of Death, but don't really do much of anything.
+- Those mysterious shiverburn figures/"trees" from Super Mario Galaxy 2 show up randomly in the Forest of Death, but don't really do much of anything.